-The utility of serum creatinine to detect and assess the severity of AKI is limited.
-Serum levels are influenced by a multiplicity of factors, so the absolute level does not reflect the severity of the underlying kidney damage.
+Use of serum creatinine to detect and assess the severity of AKI is limited.
+Serum levels are influenced by many factors, so the absolute level does not reflect the severity of the underlying kidney damage.
 Rises in serum creatinine after marked injury take 12 to 24 hours to occur and do not detect early-stage damage.
 In addition, creatinine kinetic studies have shown that the time to reach a 50% increase in serum creatinine is directly related to baseline kidney function and ranges from 4 hours (normal kidney function) to 27 hours (in stage 4 chronic renal failure).
 An alternative definition of AKI that incorporates absolute changes in serum creatinine over a 24- to 48-hour period has been proposed.
 Adding to this complexity is the new concept of acute kidney disease (AKD), characterised by renal biopsy findings of diffuse, acute abnormalities.
-Not all AKD patients have AKI.
-In fact, Chu reported that only two-thirds of patients with AKD were diagnosed with the clinical presentation of AKI.
+Not all people with AKD have AKI.
+In fact, only two-thirds of patients with AKD were diagnosed with the clinical presentation of AKI in one study.

-The RIFLE (Risks, Injury, Failure, Loss of function and End-stage renal disease) classification of AKI was published in 2004 by the Acute Dialysis Quality Initiative (ADQI) Group with the aim to standardise the definition and stratification of AKI based on changes in serum creatinine and urine output.
+The RIFLE (Risks, Injury, Failure, Loss of function and End-stage renal disease) classification of AKI aims to standardise the definition and stratification of AKI based on changes in serum creatinine and urine output.
 It has 3 severity classes of AKI (risks, injury, and failure) and 2 outcomes (loss of function and end-stage renal disease).
-Limitations of RIFLE include the need for serum creatinine values, inferior prognostic performance to other methods, and influence of creatinine kinetics, diuretics, and renal replacement therapies.
 A modified version of RIFLE, known as the AKIN criteria, was published in 2007.
-Baseline serum creatinine is not required, but at least two values of serum creatinine within a period of 48 hours is required.

 Data on the incidence of AKI vary, depending on the cutoff serum creatinine values, the period of observation, and the population studied.
-In patients undergoing general surgery, and defining AKI as an increase in serum creatinine of at least 177 micromol/L (2 mg/dL) or requiring dialysis, the incidence of AKI was 1% over a 30-day period, whereas the incidence was 64.4% in patients with septic shock using the RIFLE criteria, 3.1% in older Medicare patients using ICD-9-CM codes 584.x as definition of AKI, 5% to 10% in patients undergoing cardiac surgery, 1% of hospital admissions in the USA, and 5.7% in the intensive-care setting.
+In patients undergoing general surgery, and defining AKI as an increase in serum creatinine of at least 177 micromol/L (2 mg/dL) or requiring dialysis, the incidence of AKI was 1% over a 30-day period.
+The incidence was 64.4% in patients with septic shock using the RIFLE criteria; 3.1% in older Medicare patients using ICD-9-CM codes 584.x to define AKI; and 5% to 10% in patients undergoing cardiac surgery.
+AKI may be present in 1% of hospital admissions in the US, and in 5.7% of critically ill patients during their ICU stay.

-Kidney damage for ≥3 months as defined by structural or functional abnormalities of the kidney, with or without decreased GFR, manifest by pathological abnormalities, markers of kidney damage (including abnormalities in the composition of the blood or urine), or abnormalities in imaging tests
+Kidney damage for ≥3 months as defined by structural or functional abnormalities of the kidney, with or without decreased GFR, manifest by pathological abnormalities, markers of kidney damage (e.g., haematuria or proteinuria), or abnormalities in imaging tests

 The presence of CKD is an important prognostic factor for patients admitted to hospital, due to the associated increased risk of in-hospital AKI.

-The definitions rely on the estimation of GFR from serum creatinine to classify CKD according to severity of disease and guide treatment.
-However, there is controversy over whether estimation of GFR adds useful information to the serum creatinine measurement in this setting.
+It is unclear whether estimation of GFR adds useful information to the serum creatinine measurement when determining CKD severity, or for guiding treatment.
 An increasing portion of serum creatinine is excreted by tubular secretion rather than by glomerular filtration in advanced CKD, contributing to gross overestimation of GFR.
 Extra-renal secretion of serum creatinine is also increased, so the uptake of creatine generated by bacterial breakdown of creatinine in the gut, normally a negligible source of creatine, becomes significant.